Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Introduction

-Epidemics harass humanity for centuries, and people investigate several strategies to contain them.
-The development of medicines and vaccines and the evolution of healthcare systems with specialized personnel and equipped hospitals have significantly affected the spread of many epidemics and have even eliminated some contagious diseases.
-However, during the current Covid-19 pandemic, due to the lack of appropriate medicines and vaccines and the inadequacy of many healthcare systems, social distancing is the most effective strategy to reduce the disease spread.
-In order to respond efficiently to an epidemic, the strategies that people would adopt should be designed carefully, based on elaborate epidemiological models.
+Epidemiological models are essential in designing measures and strategies to control epidemics\footnote{For example, Imperial College London's report\cite{ferguson2020report} profoundly influenced UK's response to COVID-19 epidemic. }.
 In the last century, epidemiologists have made significant progress in the mathematical modeling of the spread of epidemics.
-From the seminal works of W.O.Kermack \& A.G.McKendrick \cite{Kermack} and R.Ross \cite{Ross} a prevalent approach in the mathematical modeling of epidemics are the compartmental models.
-These models consider that each agent belongs in some compartment according to her health state (e.g., Susceptible-Infected-Recovered) and study the evolution of each compartment's population.
-The literature on these models is extensive, so for a summary we refer to Chapter $2$ of \cite{allen2008mathematical}.
-Nowadays, there exist also other elegant approaches to the epidemic modeling, such as the ones that take into consideration the heterogeneous networked structure of human interconnections \cite{Pastor-Satorras}.
-Despite that fact, the compartmental models remain a well studied and fruitful approach, widely used in real-life applications.
-Let us note that the majority of models used in the forecast of hospitalization and the number of COVID-19 deaths in the United States use some compartmental model\footnote{See {https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/hospitalizations-forecasts.html} and https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html}.
-The development of epidemiological models is a rather useful tool in the designing of protective measures against the spread of an epidemic, but since these measures should be adopted by agents who are considered to act rationally, game theory is an appropriate complementary mathematical tool to be used in this field.
-Indeed, many game theoretic models have been developed to study the phenomena of voluntary vaccination \cite{Zhang1,Chang}, \cite{Bauch1,Bauch2,Reluga1,Reluga2}, \cite{Zhang2,Fine-Clarkson} and of behavioral changes of the agents \cite{Kremer,Vardavas,Del_Valle,Chen2,Funk-Review}, \cite{Reluga3,Poletti1,Poletti2,Poletti3}, \cite{Funk1,Chen1,d'Onofrio}, such as social distancing, usage of face masks and practice of better hygiene.
-Recently, with the outbreak of the COVID-19 pandemic, there is a renewed interest on the modeling of individual behaviors.
-For example, \cite{toxvaerd2020equilibrium} provides a dynamic game analysis of social distancing, \cite{karlsson2020decisions}, \cite{amaral2020epidemiological}, \cite{ye2020modelling} use evolutionary game theory to study social distancing behaviors and \cite{lagos2020games} analyze the effects of the structure of the network of social interactions, the quality of information, and the capacity of the health-care system on the spread of epidemics.
+From the seminal works of Kermack and McKendrick\cite{Kermack} and Ross\cite{Ross}, a prevalent approach in the mathematical modeling of epidemics is compartmental models.
+These models consider that each agent belongs in some compartment according to her infection state (e.g., Susceptible-Infected-Recovered) and study the evolution of each compartment's population.
+The literature on these models is extensive, so for a summary, we refer to Chapter $2$ of Allen et al.(2008) \cite{allen2008mathematical}.
+There are also other elegant approaches to epidemics modeling, such as the ones that take into consideration the heterogeneous networked structure of human interconnections\cite{Pastor-Satorras}.
+However, the compartmental models remain a well-studied and fruitful approach, widely used in real-life applications.